tc39/proposal-decimal/README.md

 ### Data model

-Decimal represents a mathematical, “normalized” ([#26](https://github.com/tc39/proposal-decimal/issues/26)) base 10 decimal.
-IEEE 754 Decimal128 is the underlying set of values (though not all Decimal128 values are available to the JS programmer, since we work, again, only with normalized values, whereas the official IEEE 754 Decimal128 works with unnormalized values).
-For example, `2`, as a Decimal, is exactly the same value as `2.00m` ([#11](https://github.com/tc39/proposal-decimal/issues/11)) If preserving magnitude/precision through trailing zeroes is required, it needs to be represented separately from the Decimal. ([#9](https://github.com/tc39/proposal-decimal/issues/9))
+Decimal is based on IEEE 754 Decimal128, which is a standard for base-10 decimal numbers using 128 bits.
+We will offer a subset of the official Decimal128.
+There will be, in particular:

++ a single NaN value--distinct from the built-in `NaN` of JS.
+The difference between quiet and singaling NaNs will be collapsed into a single Decimal NaN.
++ positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.

+Decimal offers a *normalization by default* approach.
+Thus, when constructing a Decimal value from a string, trailing zeros will not be preserved ("normalized"), but one can opt-in to working with trailing zeros by passing the option `{normalize: false}` to the constructor.

 ### Operator semantics

 + Addition, multiplication, subtraction, division, and remainder are defined.
 + Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/tc39/proposal-decimal/issues/20))
-+ rounding (all five official rounding modes of IEEE 754 are supported)
++ rounding: all seven rounding modes of `Intl.NumberFormat` and `Temporal` will be supposed (this list includes the official five rounding modes of IEEE 754)
 + We currently do not foresee Decimal values interacting with other Number values.
 Expect TypeErrors when trying to add, say, a Number to a Decimal, like for BigInt and Number. ([#10](https://github.com/tc39/proposal-decimal/issues/10)).

-Decimal methods for calculation: ([#14](https://github.com/tc39/proposal-decimal/issues/14))

-The library of numerical functions here is deliberately minimal.
+The library of numerical functions here is kept deliberately minimal.
 It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
-The secondary use case (data exchange) will probably little or no calculation at all.
+The secondary use case (data exchange) will involve probably little or no calculation at all.
 For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal.
 We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
 In the meantime, one can use the various functions in JavaScript’s `Math` standard library.

 ### String formatting

-+ `toString()` is similar to the behavior on Number, e.g., `new Decimal("123.456").toString()` is `"123.456"`. ([#12](https://github.com/tc39/proposal-decimal/issues/12))
++ `toString()` is similar to the behavior on Number, e.g., `new Decimal128("123.456").toString()` is `"123.456"`. ([#12](https://github.com/tc39/proposal-decimal/issues/12))
+  + Options will be available to generate an exponential string (e.g., `1.2E4`), to ensure that there are a certain number of fractional digits, and to limit the number of fractional digits
-+ `toFixed`, `toExponential`, `toPrecision` methods analogous to `Number` methods `Intl.NumberFormat.prototype.format` transparently supports Decimal ([#15](https://github.com/tc39/proposal-decimal/issues/15))
++ `Intl.NumberFormat.prototype.format` should transparently support Decimal ([#15](https://github.com/tc39/proposal-decimal/issues/15))

 ## Past discussions in TC39 plenaries